anthonylucky1909/DTWBoost/README.md

 # DTW-SVM-X: Evaluation of Different SVM Kernels with DTW on Time Series Classification

 ## Abstract

 Support Vector Machine (SVM) is a powerful classifier for multidimensional data.
 This paper evaluates the effectiveness of different SVM kernels combined with Dynamic Time Warping (DTW) as a distance metric for time series classification.
-We compare several kernel functions (Cauchy, Gaussian, Inverse Multiquadric, Laplacian, Log, Rational Quadratic) incorporated with DTW to assess their performance on time series datasets such as ECG, FordA, and Human Activity Recognition (HAR).
+We compare several kernel functions (Cauchy, Gaussian, Inverse Multiquadric, Laplacian, Log, Rational Quadratic) incorporated with DTW to assess their performance on time series datasets such as ECG, FordA, and Human Activity Recognition (HAR). 📊💡

 ## Keywords

 - Kernel Function
 - Support Vector Machine
 - Time Series Classification
-- Dynamic Time Wrapping
+- Dynamic Time Warping 🌐

 ## 1. Introduction

 SVM is a supervised learning method used for classification by finding an optimal hyperplane that separates data.
 Kernel functions in SVM transform input data into a higher-dimensional feature space where linear separation is possible.
 However, for time series data, the temporal ordering of sequences should be considered, making the choice of kernel function crucial.

 DTW is widely used to measure similarity between time series data, especially when the sequences may differ in length or speed.
-This paper explores integrating DTW with different SVM kernels for improved time series classification.
+This paper explores integrating DTW with different SVM kernels for improved time series classification. 🔍📈

 ## 2. The Aim of The Study

-This study evaluates the performance of various SVM kernel functions with DTW in the task of time series classification.
+This study evaluates the performance of various SVM kernel functions with DTW in the task of time series classification. 🤖✨

 ## 3. Related Work

 Various studies have explored using DTW for time series classification with SVM.
 For example, Chen et al. (2019) proposed a new DTW-based kernel for SVM, showing its superior performance on certain datasets.
-Other distance metrics like Euclidean and Cosine distances have also been explored in combination with SVM for time series classification.
+Other distance metrics like Euclidean and Cosine distances have also been explored in combination with SVM for time series classification. 📚

 ## 4. Methodology